This policy establishes rules for the appropriate use of Western Michigan University's email system.

 Purging email: Email systems are not intended for archival storage.
 Employees are responsible for periodically purging email from their personal storage areas.
+Deleted messages will remain in the Deleted items folder for 90 days.
+After that they will move to the Recover deleted items folder for an additional 30 days before they are removed from the system altogether.
 The University reserves its right to limit capacity on individual accounts for archival storage and other University purposes.

 WMU's email systems are provided for the support of the University's mission, including education, business, and research.
 Personal use may be permissible if, in the determination of the University, it does not interfere with the University's mission or preempt normal business/educational activity, does not impede employee productivity, does not interfere with or negatively impact any other person's or entity's rights and work/learning environment, does not conflict with any rule or law, and does not consume more than a trivial amount of resources.

 Notwithstanding the above described acceptable trivial personal use, unless authorized in advance by the University, employees are not permitted to use WMU's email or resources for personal commercial or business activities, personal charitable endeavors, illegal political or other activities, to send or forward chain mail, or for any other purpose or activity prohibited by the rule(s) or law.

 These rules shall apply except where conflicting provisions of a duly authorized collective bargaining agreement or other contract expressly provide otherwise.
 Individuals who violate these rules may have their email privileges revoked and shall be subject to sanctions, disciplinary action, and/or other legal action.